Alexander-Gruev/Fitshop/README.md

   order products, view their profile, upload a profile picture, view their orders in their profile and logout.
-  * The Admin is permitted to all the user functionality, as well as adding, editing and deleting products, viewing all orders in the application and having access to statistics.
+  * The Admin is permitted to all the user functionality, as well as adding, editing and deleting products, viewing all orders in the application, having access to statistics and exporting data into csv.

 * Implements error handling and data validation both client and